Mark Kozelek: The War on Drugs

+Sexual misconduct allegations

 In August 2020, in an article published by Pitchfork, Kozelek was alleged to have engaged in sexual misconduct with a woman named Sarah Golden, as well as two other unidentified women.
-On August 17, Kozelek denied the allegations against him and stated that he has retained a law firm to "investigate and pursue as necessary any claims against anyone participating to defame me".
+On August 17, Kozelek denied the allegations against him and stated that he had retained a law firm to "investigate and pursue as necessary any claims against anyone participating to defame me".

 On March 25, 2021, Pitchfork published another article on seven more women who accused Kozelek of sexual misconduct.
 Several of these women alleged that, in separate incidents, Kozelek brought them back to a hotel room, promising them that the encounter would not be sexual, before later emerging from the bathroom unclothed or in underwear and then masturbating.
 He then allegedly groped some of these women despite repeated requests to stop, then repeatedly pressured them to have sexual intercourse with him until they either left or had sex with him.
 Pitchfork reported that Kozelek denied the allegations in a letter issued to them by his attorney.

+In May 2026, the Seahorse Tavern in Halifax, Nova Scotia cancelled a Sun Kil Moon concert set to happen on September 15, 2026 after receiving backlash to booking Kozelek due to the allegations of sexual misconduct against him.